Holly Sonders Heats Up Instagram In Black Lingerie And Knee-High Boots As She Poses With Legs Spread

 "Oh my god I adore you," one person wrote.

-“Gorgeous,” commented another, ending with a series of fire emoji.
+"Gorgeous," another fan commented, ending with a series of fire emoji.

-In the caption, Sonders gave credit to AJKPhotography, a Los Angeles-based outfit that does work with a number of social media models.
-The photographer shared some behind-the-scenes images from the photo shoot in their Instagram stories, showing the set-up at a beautiful outdoor pool that was surrounded by lush green plants.
+In the caption, Sonders gave credit to AJKPhotography, a Los Angeles-based outfit that does work with a number of other models.
+The photographer shared some behind-the-scenes images from the shoot in their Instagram stories, showing the setup at a beautiful outdoor pool that was surrounded by lush green plants.
 Another short video showed Sonders posing in a skimpy black outfit, one that appeared to be see-through as she kept her hand placed in front of her chest in order to remain covered.

-Another video showed the photographer joking that Sonders had gotten her a gift to show her appreciation, showing off a mock outfit with exaggerated nude parts.
-She seemed to be a good sport about the gag gift, wearing it during the shoot.

-This is not the first time that followers have seen Sonders rocking some very revealing lingerie and her legs spread.
-As The Inquisitr noted, she shared another snap earlier in the month that had her posing in a set of lacy lingerie with nothing on bottom, holding a telephone in front of herself to remain strategically covered an in line with the site’s strict rules against overt nudity.
+This is not the first time that followers have seen Sonders rocking very revealing nightwear with her legs spread.
+As The Inquisitr noted, she shared another snap earlier in the month that had her posing in a set of lacy lingerie with no bottoms, holding a telephone in front of herself to remain strategically covered and in line with the site's strict rules against overt nudity.

-The post attracted some viral interest, racking up more than 10,000 likes and plenty of gushing compliments from her followers.
+The post attracted some interest, racking up more than 10,000 likes and plenty of gushing compliments from her followers.